-Credit Card Data is imported to time@work or expense@work using a Credit Card Import Profile.
+Credit Card Data is imported to [email protected] or [email protected] using a Credit Card Import Profile.
 You can setup multiple profiles to reflect different Credit Card files that you may receive from your bank(s).

 Setting Up a Credit Card Import Profile